hack-rice/HR8-First-Timers-Track/reddit-bot/README.md

 ## Introduction

 This document will provide a step-by-step gudie to developing your first Reddit bot.
-We'll be using Python since it's a very beginner-friendly language and offers perhaps the simplest implementation.
+We'll be using Python since it's a very beginner-friendly language and offers perhaps the simplest implementation, mostly since there exists a very intuitive python library for Reddit's API.
 Alternatively, you're welcome to use JavaScript + Node.js, in which case you can find an excellent guide [here](https://blog.syntonic.io/2017/07/07/reddit-bot-nodejs-example/).

-There are a few components that we have to set up in order to get a functional bot.
-First, we need to set up a server to listen for comments on Reddit. *Flask* is a web framework built on Python, so we'll use it to greatly simplify this process.
-Next, we'll need to enable the bot to respond to the user's messages.
-We'll code the logic in Python and use the *requests* library to sent the bot's chosen response back to Facebook.
-We'll explain each of these steps in more detail as we go through them.

 ## Software